esl/MongooseIM/doc/user-guide/push-notifications/Push-notifications-client-side.md

 ### Communication overview

-One picture is worth a thousand words, hence, here you have two diagrams to show the typical communication when using push notifications:
+One picture is worth a thousand words, so here are two diagrams showing the typical communication when using push notifications:

 #### PubSub-full: